 The Salvation Army offers job skills training and employment referrals for adults.

 Homelessness Prevention & Emergency Assistance Programs

 The Salvation Army provides emergency assistance to help with mortgage/rent, utility bills, clothing, medication bills, and other needs in order to keep families in their homes.
-For more information or support: contact our Corps Community Center for an appointment Mondays and Tuesdays from 9:00 a.m. - 3:00 p.m.
-You may also call the Divisional emergency assistance hotline 773-205-3520 or learn more online.
+For more information or support: contact our Corps Community Center at 312-492-6803, find a location near you, or learn more online.

 Meals at Shelters, Facilities & Other Programs

 The Salvation Army provides nutritious meals each day for families staying at our shelters, in residential programs, and children enrolled in the Head Start/Early Head Start and camp programs.
 Most after-school programs also provide a healthy snack.